Smart meter engineers install, maintain and repair dual fuel (gas and electric) smart meters in residential, commercial and industrial premises.

 installing, maintaining and repairing smart meter communication units

 safely removing old style meters and replacing them with smart meters

 attending emergency call outs and carrying out testing or repair work

 recording parts used, required and work completed, possibly using a laptop

 explaining to customers how smart metering systems work.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-The starting salary for an unqualified trainee smart meter installer on the Trainee Smart Meter Installer Programme is normally around £18,000 a year.
-Once qualified this rises to around £26,000 a year.
-With experience, this can rise to between £30,000 and £40,000 a year.
+The starting salary for an unqualified trainee smart meter engineer on the Trainee Smart Meter Installer Programme is normally between £18,000 and £22,000 a year.
+Once qualified this rises to around £30,000 a year.
+With experience, this can rise to £40,000 a year, sometimes more.
 There are usually other benefits, such as company pension and bonus schemes.

-- Smart meter installers work mainly in private homes or on business premises.
+Smart meter engineers work mainly in private homes or on business premises.